Mani Peninsula - Part III

 I went to the other (the only one left) café/restaurant of the town, which is located just opposite the metropolis of the town: the church of Dormition of Our Lady.
 The “Koinotikon” restaurant feels like a cool and relaxing oasis in the scorching landscape of Mani.
 We enjoyed our cold “frappe” coffee sitting into soft sofas and listening to beautiful music.

 Back to the road heading south and then west towards Gerolimenas.
 From the road you have great views of Vatheia and the Messenian Gulf.

 If you fancy your chances of locating the shrine to Athena or have a penchant for walking along very rocky paths or indeed would like to meet some local cows, then a visit up to Cavo Grosso is a must.
-Cavo Grosso is the plateau scattered with small villages between Gerolimenas and Mezapos.
+Cavo Grosso is the plateau scattered with small villages between Gerolimenas (south) and Mezapos (north).
 The views are fantastic – to the north Tigani, Mezapos and beyond to Areopolis, east across the plain to the mountains (and in particular the two towers of Leontaki,s nestling) and south all the way down to Tainaron.
-Cavo Grosso was known as the ‘Thyrides’ (windows) in ancient times due to a number of sea-caves lining its base.
-Nowadays, the plateau is a labyrinth of ruins and stonewalls, all partially hidden by low growing scrub.
+The plateau is a labyrinth of ruins and stonewalls, all partially hidden by low growing scrub.
 You need a good pair of shoes and strong legs if you want to explore much of this fascinating area.